 Nonagricultural Employment.
-As shown on the following table and on Figure 6, the annual rate of change for nonagricultural employment in the Los Angeles CSA has historically been comparable to the nonagricultural employment rates of change in California and the United States.
+As shown on the following table and in Figure 9, the annual rate of change for nonagricultural employment in the Los Angeles CSA has historically been comparable to the nonagricultural employment rates of change in California and the United States.